Steph-Blondet/Steph-Blondet.github.io/README.md

 says the turn), but I can't play again after the button has been clicked.

 Solved but needs more work: I wrote the code for all the winning conditions (horizontal, vertical and diagonal) but I didn't use a for loop.
 This creates a long function that I would like to revise to make the code cleaner and DRY.

+Overall Comments: The game is working and it meets the minimum requirements, but there are a few things that I would like to improve and add.

 ------
 This specific game was designed and coded by Stephanie Blondet.